nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 The implementation should conform to the past effort of refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md).
 We want this redesign to not impact the construction of sources at all, we aim to only redesign the execution model.
 The impact on the rest of the codebase should be minimal (**G4, non-invasiveness**).
-We do not want the `QueryEngine` that starts and stops sources to know or depend on the internals of the execution model of the sources.
+We do not want the `QueryEngine` that manages sources to know or depend on the internals of the execution model of the sources.

 Errors should be handled transparently as described in the [DD on error handling](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240711_error_handling.md).
 Every possible error regarding I/O operations should be handled appropriately by trying to recover from it if possible, or emitting the error to a higher-level component (**G5, fault transparency**).